Last Year’s Winner: “Game of Thrones”

 Fun Fact: It’s been 13 years since a broadcast series won the Emmy for Best Drama Series, but two of the big four networks remain way out in front for all-time wins: NBC has 21 trophies, including three of the four winningest dramas ever: “Hill Street Blues,” “L.A.
 Law,” and “The West Wing” all won four times. (“Mad Men” is the only other series to win four Emmys for Best Drama Series.)
 CBS is in second place overall with 18 Emmys.

 Notable Ineligible Series: “The Handmaid’s Tale” (premieres June 5), “Big Little Lies” (premieres in June), “Stranger Things” (premieres July 4), “The Crown” (expected in mid-to-late 2019), “Homeland” (fall 2019), and “The Americans” (ended)

-At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Drama Series (listed in alphabetical order).
+At the bottom of this page are IndieWire TV Critic Ben Travers’ predictions for Outstanding Drama Series.
 This article will be updated throughout the season, so make sure to keep checking IndieWire for all the latest buzz from the 2019 race, and read predictions in the rest of the categories, as well.
 The Creative Arts Emmy Awards will be given out Saturday, September 14 and Sunday, September 15.
 The 71st Annual Primetime Emmy Awards will take place at the Microsoft Theater in downtown Los Angeles, CA on Sunday, September 22.
 Fox is broadcasting the ceremony.

 The State of the Race